David Ogilvy, 6th Earl of Airlie: Career

+Standard used by Ogilvy's regiment at the Battle of Culloden.

 Ogilvy joined the Jacobite rising of 1745 at Edinburgh on 3 October 1745, bringing with him over six hundred men from Angus, of whom a large number were his dependents.
 He was chosen as one of the council of Charles Edward Stuart, and marched south with him into England.
 On the retreat northwards from Derby he held the command of the cavalry.
 His wife Margaret Ogilvy, Lady Ogilvy, who with difficulty had been persuaded to remain in Scotland during his absence, joined the rebels near Glasgow, and henceforth shared the hardships and most of the dangers of the camp.
 At the Battle of Falkirk Muir she remained with the reserve, and would not be persuaded to go to Callendar House.
 Ogilvy's regiment formed there part of the second line, and, with that of the Atholl men, was the only portion of the second line which came into action before the enemy broke and fled.
 On account of the suddenness of the march northwards from Stirling, Lady Ogilvy was nearly taken prisoner, and lost some of her luggage.
 At Montrose some of Lord Ogilvy's men were driven out of the town by the sloop-of-war Hazard, sent there to prevent supplies coming from France.

 Ogilvy's regiment fought in the second line at the Battle of Culloden.
 After the battle he lay for some time concealed at Cortachy, but ultimately got on board a vessel riding off the lights of Tay, and reached Norway in safety.
 At Bergen he was, by order of the governor, confined a prisoner in the castle on 13 May 1746, but succeeded in escaping to Sweden, from where he made his way south to France.
 Lady Ogilvy was not at Culloden, but remained at Inverness, where, on account of her activity in the rebellion, she was seized by order of the Duke of Cumberland, and sent in June a prisoner to Edinburgh.
 That November she succeeded in making her escape, and joined her husband in France, where she died in 1757, at the age of thirty-three.

 Lord Ogilvy obtained from the French king a regiment of foot, called Ogilvy's regiment, and ultimately he rose to the rank of lieutenant-general.
 For his share in the rebellion he was forfeited by Parliament in the Attainder of Earl of Kellie and Others Act 1745 (19 Geo.
 2. c.
 26), but, having procured a free pardon under the great seal, in 1778 he returned home.
 He obtained an act of Parliament, the Attainder of David Ogilvy (Disabilities Removed on Pardon) Act 1783 (23 Geo.
 3. c.
 34) for removing "certain disabilities and incapacities occasioned by his attainder".
 He was in receipt from the French king of a pension, which Napoleon Bonaparte, when he became head of the French government, offered to continue, but he declined it.

 He died at Cortachy 3 March 1803.